 Each year you are limited to deducting $2,500 in student loan interest.
 While that may seem like a lot, if you are paying over $208 per month in interest, it means a portion of your interest payments will not be tax deductible.
 Depending upon your total loan balance and your interest rate, you could be paying far more each month in interest.

-The biggest reason
+The biggest reason to ignore the deduction

 Even if you do qualify and can deduct all of your interest, just paying the minimum on your student loans is a bad idea.
 This is because the interest deduction savings on your taxes doesn’t really amount to much money.